Many years ago when I was a young bachelor I brought home to my apartment a young girl I met in a bar.

 “You have a lot of books on death,” she said in a questioning tone, noting the numerous titles of books on crime history, true crime and crime fiction, as well those on espionage, terrorism and military history.

-Well, I tried to explain, I have books on a wide variety of subjects, as well as classic literature, but as a student of crime and an aspiring crime writer, I of course own a good number of books on crime.
+Well, I tried to explain, I have books on a wide variety of subjects, as well as classic literature, but as a student of crime and a crime writer, I of course own a good number of books on crime.

 She nodded and sipped her drink, but she soon made her excuses and left my apartment.
 I finished my drink and had a good laugh.